zvada/technology/docs/release/cut-data-release.md

 Day 2: Pushing the Release
 --------------------------

+!!! warning
-For the second phase of the release, try to complete it earlier in the day rather than later.
-The GOC would like to send out the release announcement prior to 3 p.m.
-Eastern time.
+    Operations would like to send out the release announcement prior to 3 PM Eastern time.
+    Do not start this process after 2 PM Eastern time unless you check with Operations (specifically Kyle Gross) first.

 ### Step 1: Push from pre-release to release